Motion of the heavy symmetric top when magnitudes of conserved angular momenta are different: Different types of motion and their solution

-In this work, one of the solutions given by equation \eqref{regular12} will be used as an example for regular precession when $|a|>|b|$, and the other one will be used as an example for regular precession when $|b|>|a|$.
+In this work, one of the solutions given by equation \eqref{regular12} will be used as an example for the regular precession when $|a|>|b|$; and the other one will be used as an example for the regular precession when $|b|>|a|$.
+We should note that different roots do not always satisfy different relations between $a$ and $b$, sometimes they satisfy the same relation.